obonaventure/cnp3/book/network/network.rst

 .. index:: Unique Local Unicast IPv6

 For the companies that want to use IPv6 without being connected to the IPv6 Internet, :rfc:`4193` defines the `Unique Local Unicast (ULA)` addresses (`FC00::/7`).
 These ULA addresses play a similar role as the private IPv4 addresses defined in :rfc:`1918`.
-However, the size of the `FC00::/7` address block allow ULA to be much more flexible than private IPv4 addresses.
+However, the size of the `FC00::/7` address block allows ULA to be much more flexible than private IPv4 addresses.

 .. index:: ::1, ::

 Furthermore, the IETF has reserved some IPv6 addresses for a special usage.
-The two most important ones :
+The two most important ones are :

  - `0:0:0:0:0:0:0:1` (`::1` in compact form) is the IPv6 loopback address.
 This is the address of a logical interface that is always up and running on IPv6 enabled hosts.
-This is the equivalent of 127.0.0.1 in IPv4.
+This is the equivalent of `127.0.0.1` in IPv4.
- - `0:0:0:0:0:0:0:0` (`\:\:` in compact form) is the unspecified IPv6.
+ - `0:0:0:0:0:0:0:0` (`\:\:` in compact form) is the unspecified IPv6 address.
 This is the IPv6 address that a host can use as source address when trying to acquire an official address.

 .. index:: Link Local address

 The last type of unicast IPv6 addresses are the `Link Local Unicast` addresses.
-These addresses are part of the `FE80::/10` address block and are defined in:rfc:`4291`.
+These addresses are part of the `FE80::/10` address block and are defined in :rfc:`4291`.
 Each host can compute its own link local address by concatenating the `FE80::/64` prefix with the 64 bits identifier of its interface.
 Link local addresses can be used when hosts that are attached to the same link (or local area network) need to exchange packets.
 They are used notably for address discovery and auto-configuration purposes.
-Their usage is restricted to each link and a router cannot forward a packet having a link local address as source or destination address.
+Their usage is restricted to each link and a router cannot forward a packet whose source or destination address is a link local address/

 .. figure:: fig/network-fig-074-c.png
    :align: center